Chia

-Photo: Boris’ altar
+Photo: Boris’ altar (Some rights reserved)

 Chia is one of our favorite Indigenous foods!

-Oaxaca City – Chia pets (figuras de barro con chia) adorn the altars for the Easter celebration of Viernes de Dolores.
+Oaxaca City – Chia pets (monos o figuras de barro con chia) adorn the altars for the Easter celebration of Viernes de Dolores.
 You’ll see these figures at many of the city’s markets as well but generally only at this time.

 Misc Notes